George N. Stewart

 Mr. Stewart is active with a number of philanthropic groups and non-profit organizations including past term service on the Board of Directors for the YMCA of Greensburg and as chair of Strong Kids Campaign for two years.
 Additionally, Mr. Stewart participated in the 2014 construction campaign for Westmoreland Museum of American Art and served on the Board of Trustees of the Clan Donald Educational and Charitable Trust.

-Consistent with and in furtherance of his Scottish heritage, Mr. Stewart is a past member of the Seton Hill University Bagpipe Band, competing at highland games competitions throughout the east coast.
+Consistent with and in furtherance of his Scottish heritage, Mr. Stewart is a past member of the Seton Hill University Bagpipe Band, competing for many years at highland games competitions throughout the east coast.
 The band performed at the 250th year commemoration/dedication for the Battle of Bushy Run in 2013, and with Gaelic Storm (the below-deck band in the movie “Titanic”) at the Palace Theatre in 2014, and for the Wounded Warriors parade in Westmoreland County.

 Undergraduate:The Pennsylvania State University, B.S.
 Mineral Economics with emphasis in Petroleum and Natural Gas Technology, 1980